SebastianMuskalla/RIGG/Evaluation.md

    (i.e. one that updates the information about every non-terminal in every iteration)
 2. A summary-based solver using chaotic iteration\
    (i.e. a worklist-based implementation of Kleene iteration that tracks dependencies and updates information on-demand)
-3. A saturation-based solver using Cachat's algorithm
+3. A saturation-based solver using SaturationSolver's algorithm

 ### Experiments